tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-deploy/waptagent-linux.rst

 .. note::

-  * the following procedure installs a WAPT agent using Tranquil IT repositories for Debian/CentOS;
+  * the following procedure installs a WAPT agent using Tranquil IT's repositories for Debian/CentOS;

   * if you wish to install it manually, you can look